vincent-linktime/SalesAssistant/README.md

-# Introduction
+### AI Assistant
-This is an AI assistant.
+ This project is to build an AI asistant backed by GPT to answer questions with specific domain knowledge.